 Balancing immediacy and permanence is key to a well-rounded marketing strategy.
-By using a mixture of the two, you will enhance your visibility and spike your customer’s interest.
+By using a mixture of the two, you'll enhance your visibility and spike a client's interest.

 Visit her business website at Louise Harnby | Proofreader & Copyeditor, say hello on Twitter at @LouiseHarnby, or connect via Facebook and LinkedIn.

 SEARCH THE BLOG